marina8888/chemkin-sensitivity-analysis/README.md

 all code in __src/spreadsheet/create_graphs.py file__ and __src/spreadsheet/prepare_sheet.py file__.
 Uses matplotlib library to plot sensitivity data as bar charts.
 Sensitivity data must be saved in .csv file using the format CHEMKIN postprocessing tool uses to save data to spreadsheet.

-### Sample code
+### Sample code for the sample graph:
 To generate graphs your chemkin spreadsheets should be uploaded to a new folder in the src folder.
-To plot, a graph object must be created in src/main.py, where graph_object.plot_bar_ functions can be used to plot the sensitivities as follows:
+To plot, a graph object must be created in src/main.py, where graph_object.plot_sensitivity functions can be used to plot the sensitivities as follows:
 ```
 from spreadsheet import create_graphs, prepare_sheet